Chinese astronomers detect 9 super lithium-rich unevolved stars

 The study, published in The Astrophysical Journal Letters, points out that the stars discovered have unusually high levels of lithium abundance, suggesting that they must have had a history of lithium enrichment.

-According to the study, the lithium content of these nine stars is about three times that of the sun.
-Seven of these nine stars are rapidly rotating, astronomers speculate that the accretion of circumstellar material could be the main factor contributing to the stars’ lithium enrichment.
+According to the study, the lithium content of these nine stars is regarding three times that of the sun.
+Seven of these nine stars are rapidly rotating, astronomers speculate that the accretion of circumstellar material might be the main factor contributing to the stars’ lithium enrichment.

 LAMOST was commissioned in 2008 to collect high-quality spectra, a collection of data that helps astronomers study the chemical composition, density, atmosphere, and magnetism of celestial bodies.